 2. Consider hand washing clothes in a large utility sink or tub rather than the family washer.

-3. Add baking soda to the final rinse water to help eliminate odors.
+3. Add one cup baking soda to the final rinse water to help eliminate odors.

 4. Air dry clothing on an outdoor drying rack or clothesline.
 When dry, store in a sealed plastic bag or tub to prevent ambient odors in your home or vehicle from attaching to the fabric.